kent-map/kent/20c/ww2-doodlebug.md

 However, with heavy bombing on the capital massively impacting public morale, the British government decided to leak false information to the Germans in an effort to redirect doodlebugs away from the centre of London towards Kent, and thus minimise civilian deaths.[^ref4] This calculation, as Professor Eric Grove explains, aimed to 'sacrifice lives in the countryside to avoid heavier casualties in London'.[^ref5] Double agents working for the Allies deceived the Germans into thinking the doodlebugs were landing too far north, and the deception was successful in changing the course of the bombs to hit Kent and the south of London instead.

 Though the decision to change the path of the bombs saved many lives in London, the ethics of the government’s decision to interfere with the destination of the bombs has been considered highly controversial.
-By the end of the war, doodlebugs had killed over 6,000 people in Britain, with the final doodlebug hitting Orpington on March 27th, 1945.[^ref6]
+It is estimated that doodlebugs killed over 6,000 people in Britain, with the final doodlebug hitting Orpington on March 27th, 1945.[^ref6] Dartford and Sevenoaks were the worst hit towns in Kent, with 5,350 bombs falling on Dartford and 3,250 in Sevenoaks.[^ref7]
 <param ve-image
        label="Orpington"
        description="An image of the high street"